TOP SPRAY FOAM QUESTIONS AND BEST ANSWERS

 Vapor barriers are used to strengthen water-resistance.
-Technically, all insulation is a vapor barrier, but sometimes it needs help from other materials such as tarp.
-Since it is highly moisture-resistant, closed cell insulation doesn’t require a vapor barrier.
-However, vapor barriers on open cell spray foam are sometimes even required by law and building codes.
+Technically, all insulation is a vapor barrier, but sometimes it needs help from other materials such as a tarp.
+Since it is highly moisture-resistant, closed-cell insulation doesn’t require a vapor barrier.
+However, vapor barriers on open-cell spray foam are sometimes even required by law and building codes.

 SHOULD I LEAVE THE HOUSE AFTER SPRAY FOAM APPLICATION?

 Many people believe that spray foam is health-hazardous.
 Yes, during the application process, spray foam insulation contractors always wear protective masks and gloves.
 But, the material is safe to be around just after 24 hours.
-You should vacate your home the first day, but afterwards is completely safe to get back.
+You should vacate your home the first day but afterward, it is completely safe to get back.

 CAN I USE SPRAY FOAM FOR ATTIC AND CRAWLSPACE INSULATION?

 High R-values prevent temperature loss, avoiding mold growth, dampness and rot.
 Since spray foam has high R-values, it’s extremely beneficial in rooms prone to excessive moisture like attics and crawlspaces.
 Have in mind though, each home is different, so contact insulation companies to get the right estimates and solutions.

 CAN I USE SPRAY FOAM FOR JOIST POCKETS?